josephkaiser/programming-syllabus/README.md

 # 30-Week Programming Foundation

 My personal syllabus for getting started learning Python, web development and algorithms.

-The syllabus PDF is created by the syllabus-generator.py file.
+Note: The syllabus PDF is created by the syllabus-generator.py file.

 As I go through the course, I plan to update the repo to include solutions & project code.

 ## 1. Syllabus